 b) the possible methods that will assist administrations in managing the unauthorized operation of earth station terminals deployed within its territory, as a tool to guide their national spectrum management programme, in accordance with Resolution ITU-R 64 (RA-15);

-The RCC Administrations support the development and inclusion into the Radio Regulations additional provisions binding the Administrations to ensure during licensing the implementation of appropriate technical measures in the satellite networks, such as measures that are specified in Resolution 156 (WRC-15) (continued monitoring and management of ESIM by the Centre of Network Monitoring and Management, the execution of “enable transmission” and “disable transmission” commands to ESIMs depending on their geographical position), that would facilitate elimination of unauthorized operation of earth station terminals in global/regional satellite networks, when these terminals are outside the territory of States which administrations granted the appropriate authorization (the license).
+The RCC Administrations support the development and inclusion into the Radio Regulations additional provisions binding the Administrations to ensure during licensing the implementation of appropriate technical measures in the satellite networks, such as measures that are specified in Resolution 156 (WRC-15) (ESIM shall be subject to permanent monitoring and control by by the Network Control and Monitoring Centre (NCMC), be capable of receiving and acting upon at least “enable transmission” and “disable transmission” commands from the NCMC depending on their geographical position), that would facilitate elimination of unauthorized operation of earth station terminals in global/regional satellite networks, when these terminals are outside the territory of States which administrations granted the appropriate authorization (the license).

 The RCC Administrations consider that no one transmitting mobile earth station or earth station on the mobile platform shall be operated in the territory of any State without the appropriate license (authorization) from the State.

-The RCC Administrations consider that the issue of preventing the unauthorized use of earth stations terminals, including ESIM terminals shall be considered both under the WRC-19 item 9.1 issue 9.1.7, which is a general issue covering all frequency bands and all types of ubiquitous FSS earth stations, and WRC-19 item 1.5 relating only to a single (Ka) band and regulatory aspects for operations of earth stations in motion (ESIM) in the Ka frequency bands allocated to FSS.
+The RCC Administrations consider that the issue of preventing the unauthorized use of earth stations terminals, including ESIM terminals shall be considered both under the WRC-19 Agenda item 9.1 issue 9.1.7, which is a general issue covering all frequency bands and all types of ubiquitous FSS earth stations, and WRC-19 Agenda item 1.5 relating only to a single (Ka) band and regulatory aspects for operations of earth stations in motion (ESIM) in the Ka frequency bands allocated to FSS.

 Issue 9.1.8: